 The goal of choral reading is to give students the opportunity to practice their fluency in a low-stress environment.
 To help with this, the teacher should first read the text to the group of students, modeling fluent reading.

 Choral Reading Resources

 Introduce students to English nursery rhymes and songs with this set of choral reading fluency passages.
-The set also comes with additional texts that follow a similar pattern as the original texts.
+The set also comes with some additional texts that follow a similar pattern as the original texts.
 The passages come with and without tracking dots and with pictures for students to use in retelling.

 Reading Rockets has a video example of students using choral reading in the classroom.

 Read Write Think has links to articles that support using choral reading and the importance of reading fluency for students.